georgeracu/esrs-backend/README.md

 - Download docker from [here](https://docs.docker.com/install/)
   - Leave UNIX file system on if asked.

-To work on the project locally, execute to `scripts/win-dev.bat`
+To work on the project locally, run `scripts/win-dev.bat`

-Create a file called .env and add  `TRAINLINE_API_KEY=the_key`
+Create a file called .env and add  `TRAINLINE_API_KEY=the_key` (this will be loaded as an environment variable for now)

-Set the departureboard.io API key

 Run the server with `flask run`